-(j) Research and Development Costs
+(i) Research and Development Costs

 Research and development costs, which consist of salaries, employee benefits, materials and external consulting and product development costs, are expensed as incurred.
-We evaluate our research and development costs for capitalization after the technological feasibility has been established for software and products containing software to be sold, however no costs were capitalized during the years ended December 31, 2019, 2018 and 2017.
+We evaluate our research and development costs for capitalization after the technological feasibility has been established for software and products containing software to be sold, however no costs were capitalized during the years ended December 31, 2020, 2019 and 2018.
 Software developed to deliver hosted services to our customers has been designated as internal use and we capitalize certain costs incurred in connection with developing or obtaining software designated for internal use based on three distinct stages of development.
-See "Note 8.
+See "Note 9.
 Property and Equipment, Net" for further information on internal use software.